TERREMEMBER/znbase/docs/content/v2.2/develop/graphql/prisma.md

 showAsideToc: true
 ---

-Explore how you can use Prisma, and its GraphQL support, to interact with YugabyteDB.
-You will quickly build a GraphQL server and then use the Prisma client to write data to and run queries on a YugabyteDB database.
+Explore how you can use Prisma, and its GraphQL support, to interact with ZNbaseDB.
+You will quickly build a GraphQL server and then use the Prisma client to write data to and run queries on a ZNbaseDB database.
 Also, you'll get a taste of Prisma's ORM functionality.

 [Prisma](https://prisma.io) is an [open source](https://github.com/prisma/prisma) suite of database tools that simplify database workflows by easing database access, migrations, and data management.
 Prisma replaces traditional ORMs and can be used to build GraphQL servers, REST APIs, microservices, and more.
 For an overview, see [Prisma Basics: Datamodel, Prisma Client & Server](https://www.prisma.io/docs/understand-prisma/prisma-basics-datamodel-client-and-server-fgz4/).

 ## Before you begin

-### YugabyteDB
+### ZNbaseDB

-If YugabyteDB is installed, run the following `yb-ctl create` command to start a YugabyteDB 1-node cluster, setting the default transaction isolation level to `serializable`:
+If ZNbaseDB is installed, run the following `yb-ctl create` command to start a ZNbaseDB 1-node cluster, setting the default transaction isolation level to `serializable`:

 ```sh
 ./bin/yb-ctl create --tserver_flags=ysql_pg_conf="default_transaction_isolation=serializable"
 ```

-If you are new to YugabyteDB, you can be up and running with YugabyteDB in under five minutes by following the steps in [Quick start](/v2.2/quick-start/).
-After installing YugabyteDB, make sure to follow the step mentioned above.
+If you are new to ZNbaseDB, you can be up and running with ZNbaseDB in under five minutes by following the steps in [Quick start](/v2.2/quick-start/).
+After installing ZNbaseDB, make sure to follow the step mentioned above.

 ### Prisma